magneticio/vamp.io/content/documentation/api/v9.9.9/api-blueprints.md

 ## Blueprint resource

-The minimum and API return resource examples below are shown in YAML format.
-Vamp API requests and responses can be in JSON or YAML format (default JSON).
-See [common parameters](/documentation/api/v9.9.9/api-common-parameters) for details on how to set this.
+The resource examples shown below are in YAML format.
+Vamp API requests and responses can be in JSON (default) or YAML format, see [common parameters](/documentation/api/v9.9.9/api-common-parameters) for details on how to set this.

 ### Minimum resource
-The minimum fields required to successfully create a blueprint.
+The minimum fields required to successfully store a blueprint.

 ```
-name: sava_minimum
+name: sava
 clusters:
   sava:
     services:
-    - breed: sava:1.0
+    - breed: sava:1.0.0
 ```

 ### API return resource
-The fields returned by the API after a blueprint has been created (also visible in the UI)
+The fields returned by the API for stored blueprints.

 ```
-name: sava_minimum
+name: sava
 kind: blueprint
 gateways: {}
 clusters:
   sava:
     services:
     - breed:
-        reference: sava:1.0
+        reference: sava:1.0.0
       environment_variables: {}
       arguments: []
       dialects: {}